Phlebotomy Certification Shohola Falls, Pennsylvania

 Preparing to take the Certification Exam

 Once you have registered to attempt the certification exam, you should prepare by reviewing examination materials provided to you by the credentialing agency.
 Every agency has examination materials based on their credentialing exams.
 Be positive to study every day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the official exam.
-NPS provides full review materials, unlimited practice exams and three chances to attempt the national certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to attempt the national certification exam.

 After you have passed the final exam, your credentials are hastily inputted in the national registry and a digital copy of your certification is stored in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.

 - Evaluating a patient and explaining procedures

 - Preparing blood or other specimens for testing

 NPS works with multiple staffing agencies to help our members find a career in the phlebotomy field.
 Click here for more information on job placement assistance by NPS.

 Renewing Your Certification

 Certified Phlebotomy Technicians will have to renew their CPT Certification every two years.
 A phlebotomist should begin the process at least 30 days prior to the week their credentials expires.
 This will allow the phlebotomist enough time to attend their continuing education hours and attempt their renewal assessment.
 You will not need to go back to a school or attend a class to renew your certification.

 Click to learn more about Renewing You CPT Certification.